-For almost 70 years, they’ve been patiently waiting to be rediscovered at flea markets and in the jewelry boxes of grannies and great aunts.
-Fortunately, they caught the eye of Jubilee and she figured it was high time to bring them back.
+For almost 70 years, they’ve been patiently waiting to be rediscovered.
+Fortunately, they caught the eye of Jubilee when she saw them being worn by many Royal ladies and she figured it was high time to bring them back.
 Thrilled by the challenge, she began designing original clips that provide versatility and elegance for any occasion.

 Each Jubilee Jones piece is designed in sunny California and made with care.
 Our hope is that they become treasured keepsakes that you’ll love as much as we do.

 So who is Jubilee?